Dima2407/indoor/IOS/README.md

 Follow this step by step guide to build IndoorLibrary for iOS.
 Open IndoorLibrary  XCode project.

 Download the library of mathematical calculations Eigen.
 (For detailed instructions, see the official documentation http://eigen.tuxfamily.org/index.php?title=Main_Page#Download) Currently Eigen version 3.3.3 is used.
-The Eigen library files should be located on the path/usr/local/include/eigen3/, if they are in another directory, you need to specify the path to it in the project settings: â€œHeader search paths" and "Other c ++ flags"
+The Eigen library files should be located on the path/usr/local/include/eigen3/, if they are in another directory, you need to specify the path to it in the project settings: “Header search paths" and "Other c ++ flags"